AndyNguyen1121School/uci-gdim33-s25-weekly-activities-AndyNguyen/README.md

 4. The game state is relevant to my vertical slice as I need something to track what happens when the game starts, continues, and ends.
 In the start, a countdown will begin that will activate the main game state.
 When the player dies or completes the level, the end game state will activate.

+### W4

+### Activity 1

+Playable parts in my vertical slice:
+- Character movement: Jumping and walking.
+- Core mechanics: Propel mechanic, damage, guns, shooting
+- Timer
+- Enemy death
+- Gun animations
+- Weapon Switching

+Playtesters:
+- Zom
+- Zoya
+- Jacob
+- Noah
+- Kristin
+- Julie

+Players do not interact with propell mechanic often.
+Shotgun should have more feedback behind it's shot.
+Add barriers for the roof.
+Shots spawn behind the player.

+Possible adjustments:
+- add higher platforms to incentivize players to propell more.
+- Make rifle stronger.
+Shotguns are too strong
+- Sensitivity is too high, add a slider.